-Computer programmer employment is projected to increase 12% over the 2010-2020 decade, according to the Bureau of Labor Statistics (BLS) (www.bls.gov).
-The mean annual pay for programmers in May 2012 was $78,260.
-The BLS also reported a fast 22% growth rate for web developers (categorized with information security analysts and computer network architects) over the 2010-2020 period.
-Mean earnings for web developers in May 2012 were $66,100.
+Computer programmer employment is projected to increase 8% over the 2014-2024 decade, according to the Bureau of Labor Statistics (BLS) (www.bls.gov).
+The median annual salary for programmers in May 2014 was $77,550.
+The BLS also reported a faster-than-average 27% growth rate for web developers over the 2012-2022 period.
+Median annual earnings for web developers in May 2014 were $63,490.

 Continuing Education and Certification Info

-Employers may prefer to hire computer programmers who have completed bachelor's degrees, although an associate's degree may be sufficient, especially when combined with work experience and professional certifications.
-Some positions, however, may require completion of a relevant bachelor's degree program, such as a program in information systems or computer science.
+Employers may prefer to hire computer programmers who have completed bachelor's degrees, although an associate's degree is often sufficient, especially when combined with work experience and professional certifications.
+Some positions, however, may require completion of a relevant bachelor's degree program in areas such as information systems or computer science.

 Certification can demonstrate an individual's knowledge and skill, while also being a bonus on a job resume.
-Candidates can obtain certification through many software and product vendors when the company's product is being used.
-Some training programs offer courses that also prepare students for certification examinations.
+Candidates can obtain certification through many software and product vendors, and some training programs offer courses that also prepare students for certification examinations.